Content Information

 According to the ACS-COT (2014), it is the role of the TPM to, "provide for intra-facility and regional professional staff development, participate in case review, implement practice guidelines, and direct community trauma education and prevention programs" (p.
 43).

 Intra-facility and regional professional staff development means reaching out to partners in the facility's surrounding area, including within the service area the facility belongs, to develop all members of the trauma team who may care for injured patients in the surrounding community.
 This includes EMS or pre-hospital personnel, flight crews, emergency room personnel, OR and in-patient nurses, as well as, laboratory and radiology staff members who play a vital role in the optimal care of the injured patient.
-Educational programs are available through definitive care facilities, the Iowa Department of Public Health, and professional organizations that support the professional development of trauma care providers.
+Educational programs are available through definitive care facilities, the Iowa Department of Health and Human Services, and professional organizations that support the professional development of trauma care providers.
 Examples include:

-- Rural Trauma Team Development Course(RTTDC)
+- Rural Trauma Team Development Course (RTTDC)

-- Trauma Care after Resuscitation(TCAR)
+- Trauma Care after Resuscitation (TCAR)

-- Trauma Nursing Core Course(TNCC)
+- Trauma Nursing Core Course (TNCC)

-- Trauma Certified Registered Nurse(TCRN)
+- Trauma Certified Registered Nurse (TCRN)

-- Trauma Outcomes and Performance Improvement Course(TOPIC)
+- Trauma Outcomes and Performance Improvement Course (TOPIC)

-- Advanced Trauma Life Support(ATLS)
+- Advanced Trauma Life Support (ATLS)

-- Advanced Trauma Care Nurse(ATCN)
+- Advanced Trauma Care Nurse (ATCN)

 Implementing practice guidelines, as previously discussed, should optimally be done in concert with stakeholders at the trauma care facility.
 Wide distribution of the change in practice, with clear explanations for the change, the evidence behind the change, and how patients will be better served by the practice change will contribute to buy-in from practitioners.
 It is up to the trauma program to decide the best way to disseminate the change in practice.
 Email, fliers, and unit meetings are just some ways in which practice guideline changes can be distributed.